ivorscott/concurrency-in-go/README.md

 [Video explanation of Amdahl's Law](https://www.youtube.com/watch?v=WdRiZEwBhsM)

+### Gustafson's Law

+Gustafson Law supports Amdahl's Law and suggests as long you increase the problem size and the number of processors it doesn't really matter how much of your software is linear and how much of it is parallel because the relation is always linear.
+The speed up may be slower if you have a less parallelizable algorithm, however, it is still linear as long as you keep increasing you problem size.

 Embarrassingly parallel is a technical term for a problem that can be divided into parallel tasks.
 Embarrassingly parallel programs scale horizontally, which means we can optimize overall performance by adding more CPUs or machine instances for our program.
 The execution of parallel tasks runs faster, and what's left is to